kbaley/Coronado/README.md

 - simple balance sheet
 - income report
 - income vs. expenses report
+- reimbursable expenses (mark expenses as reimbursable so they can be tracked if they have been paid)
 - simple what-if mortgage analysis (e.g. effect of extra payment, effect of increased regular payments)
 - possibly budgeting but not likely since I'm so bad at it